 Date

 Mr./Ms. Client

 Re: Proxy Materials

 Dear Client:

-inancial Investment Management, Inc. / Mesirow Institutional Investment oxies on your behalf.
-It is also stated in your Client Agreement that any your behalf will be promptly mailed to you at your address of record.
+As is stated in your Client Agreement dated, Institutional Investment Management, Inc. has neither the au stated in your Client Agreement that any proxy materials, doc will be promptly mailed to you at your address of record. thority nor obligation to vote proxies on you r behalf.
+It is also

-you, we are required to reiterate that we are not voting proxies on your e must advise you that you are effectively abstaining from voting such
+Inasmuch as you have requested that we not mail proxy mate proxies on your behalf.
+Further, since you do not wish to receabstaining from voting such proxies.

-Please be advised that until we receive the enclosed copy of this letter understand the content of this letter, we will have no alternative but to re- ter with your signature and date acknowledging that you have read and nail you any and all proxy materials that we receive on your behalf.
+Please be advised that until we receive the enclosed copy of have read and understand the content of this letter, we will have receive on your behalf. • • ~ ·

 Please feel free to call with any questions.

 Sincerely, Client Acknowledgement:

 (name, title) signature(s)

+enclosure

-enclosure date
+date